 Read on for our lessons, as well as the lessons from some of our sweet followers.
 We wish you a beautiful, restful Mother’s Day!

 And just like that you were all grown!

 From the first time I held you and smelled your amazing hair and head, we were so deeply connected.
-That first kiss, and your touch against my chest (your body was so small!)... there was something no one can ever prepare a mom for.
+That first kiss of your forehead and feeling your tiny body against my chest... there was something no one can ever prepare a mom for.
 It is absolute paradise.

-I tried so hard to be present everyday for every milestone and teach you the fundamentals of life and the basics of what it means to love and be loved.
+I tried so hard to be present for at least a little bit each day and teach you the fundamentals of life, the basics of what it means to love and be loved.